“Beloved, do not think it strange concerning the fiery trial which is to try you, as though some strange thing happened to you.”

 We can render this phrase as “Stop thinking it a thing alien” to you.
 “Stop being shocked by the maximum pressure coming to you.”
 The Asia Minor Christians thought because they were Christians, they were immune from suffering.
 They thought suffering was foreign to Christian living, while God thinks it is innate to the Christian life.
 Suffering is not foreign but part and parcel of living before God.
 Christians should expect to suffer.

 Suffering or persecution should shock no Christian.
 Any disaster or catastrophe that comes our way comes by way of the plan of God.
 Why should a Christian be shocked or surprised when problems come to him?
 God does not design a trial to ruin us but to test our capacity of soul.

 God expects us to suffer as a Christian under an eternal plan.

-Christians think differently than those without Christ.
+A Christian thinks differently than those without Christ.
 He has an orientation to the eternal plan of God.
-That plan includes God’s providential care for us.
+That plan includes God’s providential care for him or her.
 Nothing happens to us without going through God’s filter system.